DanielJakubek/DeepFreeze3.0/Definition of Done.md

-#Definition of Done
+# Definition of Done

 - The implementation is hosted on the web server.
-- The Sustainabily Dundee colour scheme is being followed.
+- The specified Sustainable Dundee Colour Scheme is being used.
-- UN logo guidelines are being followed.
+- The system adheres to UN branding guidelines.
 - The code follows camelCase.
 - The page layout is comprehensive.
 - There are no real graphical issues or bugs present.